 Let me just clarify that I am a huge fan of both JRPGs and Visual Novels, both of which are generally 10 times longer than Gone Home, involve a lot of text, and I normally try and read everything I can with those games.
 However, even some of the most tedious, poorly written and lifeless games in those genres were not nearly as painfully dull as Gone Home, and that takes quite a bit when your game is only four hours long.

 Most of the reading that you find lying around in Gone Home have nothing to do with the main storyline, and instead gives other complete random bits of information that are supposed to build up the world of this game but fail seeing as how they are so disjointed and random.
-One of these papers was and old school assignment for health class from one of the central characters who decided to do her assignment of describing the menstrual cycle in the form of a poorly written novella that resembles the worst romantic fan fiction.
+One of these papers was and old school assignment for health class from one of the central characters who decided to do her assignment of describing the menstrual cycle in the form of an incredibly awkward novella.
 Despite being something that is too cringe-worthy to even be taken as a joke, this is played straight.
 It is just put there and is expected to somehow be a sign of a character’s back-story and is done without any sense of self awareness that would be necessary of something so ridiculous.